Close

 United Kingdom

-I am a health economist with 15 years’ experience in the economics and financing of water, sanitation and hygiene (WASH) services.
+I am a health economist with 17 years’ experience in the economics and financing of water, sanitation and hygiene (WASH) services.
 I completed my PhD in health economics at LSHTM with ESRC funding, and hold an MSc Development Economics.
-My work focuses on economic evaluation of WASH interventions, especially measuring and valuing quality of life outcomes beyond infectious disease.
-For previous projects see my Google Scholar page.
+My work focuses on economic evaluation of WASH interventions, especially: (i) measuring and valuing quality of life outcomes (e.g. SanQoL-5 and IWISE-4); and, (ii) preference elicitation using discrete choice experiments.
+For previous projects see Google Scholar.
 I co-organise the WASH Economics Conference and run the WASHeconomics.com blog.
 I am on the management committee of LSHTM’s Global Health Economics Centre.
 Before joining LSHTM, I established and grew a six-strong water team at Oxford Policy Management, leading WASH consulting projects the World Bank, DFID and UNICEF.
 Prior to that, I was in WaterAid’s policy team working on a variety of research and advocacy, including a period based in Timor-Leste

 Affiliations